-Take a small group walking tour into the magical world of wizardry in London.
+Take a Harry Potter Walking Tour into the magical world of wizardry in London.
 Learn about London’s rich muggle and wizarding history, amazing facts about the books and films and see many of the Harry Potter film locations used in London, including the Ministry of Magic and the entrance to the Leaky Cauldron.
-The tour features familiar Harry Potter film locations as well as iconic London landmarks and attractions including St Paul’s Cathedral, Millenium Bridge, Tate Modern, Borough and Leadenhall Markets and Monument.
+The tour features familiar Harry Potter film locations as well as iconic London landmarks and attractions including St Paul’s Cathedral, Millennium Bridge, Tate Modern, Borough and Leadenhall Markets and Monument.
 Along the route of your Harry Potter walking tour, you’ll have plenty of chances to take lots of pictures and see the film locations up-close.

 Day 2 – Harry Potter Day Tour

-Make your way to Victoria Station where you will join a coach tour to Warner Brother's Harry Potter Studios.
-No Potter fan’s trip to Britain would be complete without a visit to this studio.
-The award-winning tour gives you access to spectacular sets from the Harry Potter movies and a fascinating behind-the-scenes look at their production.
-Enjoy an audio guided tour of the studios and return to London later in the day.
+Today after breakfast, make your way to Victoria Station where you will join a coach tour to Warner Bros Harry Potter Studios.
+No Potter fan’s trip to Britain would be complete without a visit to the Warner Bros’ Studio Tour.
+The award-winning tour gives you access to spectacular sets from the Harry Potter movies and a fascinating behind the scenes look at their production Enjoy an audio guided tour of the studios and return to London later in the day